fluttercommunity/plus_plugins/packages/network_info_plus/README.md

 var wifiName = await (NetworkInfo().getWifiName());wifi network
 ```

+### Android

+To successfully get WiFi Name or Wi-Fi BSSID starting with Android O, ensure all of the following conditions are met:

+ * If your app is targeting Android 10 (API level 29) SDK or higher, your app needs to have the ACCESS_FINE_LOCATION permission.

+ * If your app is targeting SDK lower than Android 10 (API level 29), your app needs to have the ACCESS_COARSE_LOCATION or ACCESS_FINE_LOCATION permission.

+ * Location services are enabled on the device (under Settings > Location).

+**This package does not provide the ACCESS_FINE_LOCATION nor the ACCESS_COARSE_LOCATION permission by default**

 ### iOS 12

 To use `.getWifiBSSID()` and `.getWifiName()` on iOS >= 12, the `Access WiFi information capability` in XCode must be enabled.
 Otherwise, both methods will return null.